mcuringa/think-js/iteration.md

 For Loop Lab
 ------------

   For the `for` loop lab we're going to return to our turtle graphics programming.
 We've already seen many interesting shapes and patterns that can be made with loops.
 For this lab, you are going to use turtle to draw a picture, with these simple guidelines:

-- all of your code is encapsulated in functions, except for a call to `main()` which starts your program
+  - all of your code is encapsulated in functions, except for the call to `main()` which starts your program
   - (at least) 3 different things in your picture are created by _generalized_ functions.
     Generalized functions use function parameters to allow one function to handle different cases.
 In turtle, these parameters may control things like size, color, placement on the screen, etc.
-- you use `for` loops to place more than one
+  - you use `for` loops to place more than one "think" in your picture

+  If you are unsure how to start, consider drawing a city.
+You can write functions for buildings, windows, using for loops to place the windows on a building and building inside your drawing.